 When I say squeeze, I mean that literally!
 Stuck under a newborn who wants to be latched to your boob all day?
 Do some simple glute squeezes while you sit!
-(These are one of the most effective glute toning exercises if you do them daily!
-Just squeeze your cheeks together, hold for 5 seconds, and release.
-Repeat as many times as you can.)
+(So simple but they really work!!
+Click the link below for my other favorite glute burning moves!)

 When the weather is nice, pop the baby in the stroller and start walking — it’s good for the both of you!
 (Read: 10 Awesome Benefits to Walking) Finding time to exercise can be hard with a newborn, and especially if you have other children too, but if you get creative you can make a work out happen just about anytime, anywhere.

 If you do better with a structured workout routine, I’d highly encourage you to try P90X3.
 My husband and I decided to give it a try because he loved an earlier version of the program and this one is only 30 minutes a day.
 Ya’ll this whipped my booty into shape!
 The “after” photo of me below is after I’d done about 2 months of the program and NO dieting!

 If you’re really pressed for time, try one of my favorite 5-minute workouts:

 Late night snacking (even if it’s healthy-ish) can majorly undermine your weight-loss efforts.
 Remember that engine?
 Well it’s winding down in the evening, getting ready to go into idle for the night.
 Your body doesn’t burn calories as quickly or as effectively during this time, so it’s best to wait until breakfast.
 If you pass on nighttime snacking, you’ll be hungry in the morning and less likely to skip breakfast — a win-win!
 (See #1)